valeriansaliou/node-sales-tax/README.md

 This module may be used to acquire the billable VAT percentage for a given customer.
 You may also use it directly to process the total amount including VAT you should bill; and even to validate a customer's VAT number.

-**:red_circle: Important: in order to fetch the sales tax for a customer, you need to know their country.
-The country must be passed to all module methods, formatted as ISO ALPHA-2 (eg. France is FR, United States is US).**
+**:red_circle: Important: in order to fetch the sales tax for a customer, you need to know their country (and sometimes state).
+The country (sometimes state) must be passed to all module methods, formatted as ISO ALPHA-2 (eg. France is FR, United States is US).**

 ### :arrow_right: Import the module